chrisdill/raylib-cs/README.md

 }
 ```

-The Examples for Raylib-cs have moved and can be found at [Raylib-cs-Examples](https://github.com/ChrisDill/Raylib-cs-Examples).

-# Physac-cs and Raygui-cs
+## Physac-cs and Raygui-cs

 These are unfinished EXPERIMENTAL bindings to physac and raygui.
 They were initially added as a test to Raylib-cs but caused confusion and issues in project setup so they were moved into their own libraries Physac-cs and Raygui-cs that depend on Raylib-cs.

+## Examples

+The Examples for Raylib-cs have moved and can be found at [Raylib-cs-Examples](https://github.com/ChrisDill/Raylib-cs-Examples).

-# Tech notes
+## Tech notes

-- Certain funtions take a enum instead of a int such as `IsKeyPressed`.
+- Certain functions take a enum instead of a int such as `IsKeyPressed`.

-- Colors moved into the `Color` struct as static members. `RED` changes to `Color.RED`.
+- Colours moved into the `Color` struct as static members. `RED` changes to `Color.RED`.

 - Uses `string.Format` instead of `TextFormat`.